-Depletion of mine site development cost is computed based on ore extraction over the estimated volume of proven and probable ore reserves, as estimated by the Group's geologist and certified by an independent geologist, or over the estimated life of specific components whichever results in a shorter period of depletion.
 Depreciation and amortization charge is computed using the straight-line method over the EUL of the assets.
 Depreciation, amortization and depletion charge commences once the assets become available for use.

 Number of Years

-Transportation and field equipment 4 - 15
+Transportation and field equipment 4 - 50

-Office equipment 3 - 5
+Office space and improvements 10 - 25

-Office space and improvements 25
+Office equipment, furniture and fixtures 3 - 5